ariannamethod/Arianna/README.md

 The bot stores conversation history in memory using your Telegram user ID.
 Unless you implement persistent storage, this memory resets each time the server restarts.
-Set `DEEPSEEK_API_KEY` in your environment to activate the DeepSeek integration before launching the bot.
+DeepSeek support is optional; set `DEEPSEEK_API_KEY` in your environment to enable it before launching the bot.

 Thread ID mappings are written to `data/threads.json` with a file lock so concurrent processes do not corrupt the file.
 For better durability—especially